MiguelAmaro/physics-sim/src/README.md

 * https://en.wikipedia.org/wiki/Adaptive_mesh_refinement
 * https://en.wikipedia.org/wiki/Quadtree

-## LOG
+### LOG

 ** NOTE(MIGUEL): (04/08/2022)
 I want to implement a quad tree but theres a few quesetions that i dont know.
 Forexamle this is a spatial query so what units should i choose for it?
 Meters no?
 There renderer should a be in charge of conversion to pixels...
 So the what are the funtios supposed to do exactly.
 Ill read about it.
+What will be the starting grid size be?
+I want to see the quad tree work with few entites a so relativelly about the half the size of the monitor with a low (about 2) entity cap per grid.